A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design based on a general Bayesian posterior distribution

-To simulate a trial based on an adaptive design and indeed to evaluate decision rules like the effectiveness and futility, we need to make assumptions about the data generating process, see Algorithms \ref{alg:sim} to \ref{alg:2}.
-These assumptions include the size of the treatment effect and the distribution of the data that will be observed in the trial.
-For the latter, for time-to-event data, this can be achieved by specifying the baseline hazard function and assuming proportional hazards.
-Here, we propose methods to evaluate adaptive trial designs based on the partial likelihood such that the treatment effect can be estimated without specifying a specific form for the baseline hazard function.

-To facilitate this, we propose to undertake all inference within a general Bayesian framework.
-A major challenge in implementing this approach within a design framework is that the loss function need not be linked to the data generating process.
-Specifically, here we cannot generate data from the partial likelihood defined in Equation \eqref{eq:partial}.
-This means it is unclear how data can be generated and used as shown in Algorithms \ref{alg:sim} to \ref{alg:2}.
-To overcome this, we propose to consider a data generating process that encapsulates a wide range of potential distributions which here could include a variety of hazard functions such as constant, monotonic and non-monotonic functions, and/or also include a mixture of distributions to capture outliers or different censoring mechanisms.
-Accordingly, we will refer to this data generating process as the {\it super model}.
-Of note, the super model is out of the scope of inference, so it is not desirable to estimate a treatment effect based on this model.
-Indeed, the super model could be overparameterised with many features (e.g.\ mixture components) which would be considered as nuisance.
+In this section, we describe our approach to design Bayesian adaptive trials with time-to-event outcomes where the data generating process is only implicitly defined.
+To facilitate this, we consider trial design within a general Bayesian inference framework.
+A major challenge in doing so is that the loss function need not be completely linked to the sampling distribution of the data.
+Specifically, here we cannot generate data from the partial likelihood defined in Equation (\ref{eq:partial}).
+This means it is unclear how Algorithms \ref{alg:sim}, \ref{alg:1} and SM.1 can be used to evaluate trial designs.
+To overcome this, we propose to consider a {\it super model} which we specify such that it can generate a wide range of data sets that are potentially observable in the trial.
+In this way, its purpose is to be flexible such that it can represent a wide range of potential data generating processes.
+For the ORVAC trial, we propose to instill this flexibility in the baseline hazard function.
+Formally, let $s(t|\beta,\bm{\psi}) = \exp(x\beta)s_0(t|\bm{\psi})$ denote the hazard function defined by the super model, where $\bm{\psi} = \left(\psi_1, \dots, \psi_Q\right)^T \in \mathcal{P}$.
+To provide flexibility in the baseline hazard, we define $s_0(t|\bm{\psi})$ via a cubic spline representation as follows\cite{herndon_harrell_1995,harden_kropko_2019}: